HZSUZJ/Actions-OpenWrt-Lienol-Neo2/README.md

 # Actions-OpenWrt-Lienol-Neo2
-Use Github Actions to automatically compile Lienol's OpenWrt source for Neo2 (Using branch dev-19.07)
+Use Github Actions to automatically compile Lienol's Modified OpenWrt source for Neo2 (Using branch dev-19.07)

 ## Usages